 Because certification and license renewal policies vary from state to state, it's important for you to make sure the CEUs are accepted wherever you practice.
 Therefore, please be aware that this information may not apply in your state.

 Check your state’s website at: http://www.ncbtmb.org/regulators/state-info.

 Alberta massage therapists: Members of the RMTA will receive 19 Continuing Education Credits (CEC) upon the submission of a certificate of completion for each course.

-The complete list is as follows: Alaska, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Carolina, North Dakota, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Wisconsin and Wyoming
+Alabama, Alaska, Arizona, Connecticut, Georgia, Iowa, Kansas, Michigan, Missouri, Montana, Nebraska, New Mexico, North Carolina, North Dakota, New Jersey, Oregon, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

 • 24 hours approved by the Massage Therapy Association of Manitoba, Canada (MTAM)